 See below for more information on each type.
 If you have specific questions about available aid, contact us at email@example.com or feel free to check out our all-encompassing Support Center.

-The Urban Teacher Scholarship is awarded to eligible students who teach in public, charter, or district schools that serve primarily low-income PK–12 students.
+The Relay Teaching Scholarship is awarded to all eligible students who teach PK-12 students.

 Relay GSE Fellowship